Pain · Positioning

 Stage three: place external signal.
 Two to four US trade-press or analyst placements that carry the same named-and-sourced facts.
 One US podcast appearance with a named operator from the firm.
 One published US case study with a US-installed customer.
 External corroboration is what the AI buyer-agent uses to upgrade the page's citation rank.

 This work fits inside a Market Entry Sprint (six to ten weeks, one US category and one corridor), a Cross-Border Build (three to six months, multi-channel US rebuild and run, the standard shape for committed US scale), or a Group Partnership (monthly retainer, twelve-month minimum, for groups with multiple US-facing brands).
-Pricing is confirmed in discovery, not on the public site.
+Public prices are not listed; fit, scope, and sequence are set after the inquiry review.

 Before rebuild (understated German register)After rebuild (disciplined US signal register)